 Market Street (East)

-My aim is to create art that uplifts and inspires hope through the translucent and vivid medium of stained glass.
+My aim is to create art that uplifts and inspires calmness and positivity through the translucent and vivid medium of stained glass.
 Catalysts for my work are history, mythology and folklore.

 For many years my day job was as a technical author working in IT, writing software manuals.
 Yes, that’s just as dull as it sounds.
 Needing a bit of colour in life, I went back to university to study graphic design and illustration, earning a BA (Hons) in Visual Communication in 2007.

-I became a full-time artist in 2017, using my graphic design and drawing skills to create original patterns.
-I work mainly in the copper foil technique made popular by L. C. Tiffany, often using salvaged or reclaimed glass.
+I became a full-time artist in 2017, using graphic design and drawing skills to create original patterns.
+I started mainly using the copper foil technique made popular by L. C. Tiffany.
+My work often incorporates salvaged or reclaimed glass.
+Now, as a part-time student at the world-class glass arts centre at the University of Sunderland, studying for a BA (Hons) Artist, Designer, Maker: Glass and Ceramics, my glass repertoire has expanded considerably.

 I’m inspired by history and stories like the Welsh legends in the Mabinogion.
-I visit places like the British Museum or cathedrals with a sketch book in hand and been spotted lurking on demolition sites in London to scavenge interesting glass from old windows.
+I visit places like the British Museum, the Laing Art Gallery in Newcastle or cathedrals with a sketch book in hand.
+I’ve been spotted lurking on demolition sites in London to scavenge interesting glass from old windows.

 Ancient history, or How I Got Started